jag3dagster/AutoShaker/docs/README.md

 2. *OPTIONAL* Install the latest version of [Generic Mod Config Menu](https://spacechase0.com/mods/stardew-valley/generic-mod-config-menu/)
     1. [Nexus Mirror](https://www.nexusmods.com/stardewvalley/mods/5098)
 3. Install this mod by unzipping the mod folder into 'Stardew Valley/Mods'
-4. Launch teh game using SMAPI
+4. Launch the game using SMAPI

 ### Compatibility
 * Compatible with...